gordonpn/rfd-hd-scraper/README.md

 # Red Flag Deals Hot Deals Scraper

+## Update

+**I started this project when I was on my first internship, this have changed since then and I have decided to rewrite this project!
+This project will no longer be maintained and I will link to the replacement.**

+---

 ## Description

 This project aims to scrape the content of the [Hot Deals forums](http://forums.redflagdeals.com/hot-deals-f9/), keep track of all interesting and relevant deals, as well as archive all other deals.
 All relevant deals are emailed daily to a mailing list and then archived.